dendriel/config-creator/README.md

 these credentials is via environment variables using `TF_VAR_aws_access_key_id` and `TF_VAR_aws_secret_key`.

-Resources that may have to be deleted manually (wait for internet gateway deletion to be stuck before deleting those):
+Resources that may have to be deleted manually - wait for ECS cluster deletion to get stuck before deleting those:

 - ECS cluster;
 - Auto scaling group.